 Once again, we are on the cusp of a momentous holiday celebration!
 A chance to be with our family members and loved ones and, most importantly, express to them how much they mean to us in our lives.
-For some of us, that also means a chance to give the animation fan in our lives only the very best gifts made for them.
+For some of us, that also means a chance to give the animation fan in our lives the only very best gifts made for them.

 Which is where we step in.
-If you have yet to decide what gift to give that person and you want some quick-to-order suggestion on Christmas Eve, allow me and a selection of fellow RotoReaders (and a couple of our RotoWriters) to draft up a comprehensive list the best gifts to buy for the animation addict in any category.
+If you have yet to decide what gift to give that person and you want some quick-to-order suggestions on Christmas Eve, allow me and a selection of fellow RotoReaders (and a couple of our RotoWriters) to draft up a comprehensive list of the best gifts to buy for the animation addict in any category.

 Brandon Smith recommends: